Suit & Tie: Background

-In August 2012, producer Jim Beanz reported that Timberlake had started working on his new music project.
-However, shortly after the announcement, Timberlake's publicist revealed that there were no current plans for a new Timberlake album, affirming instead that Timberlake was working with Timbaland on songs for his upcoming project Shock Value III.
+In August 2012, producer Jim Beanz reported that Timberlake had started work on his new music project.
+Shortly after the announcement, Timberlake's publicist denied plans for a new album, stating Timberlake was instead working on Timbaland's upcoming project Shock Value III.
+Wright stated that although the project involved artists who are primarily Timberlake's friends, it was tough to keep it a secret, so they used codenames.
+Originally planned for release in October 2012, Timberlake's project was postponed because of his wedding to actress Jessica Biel.